-To play a Phase Six adventure, each player must create a character.
-The character's relevant values are recorded on the character sheet.
+To accomplish a Phase Six adventure, each player creates a character to play in the adventure.
+The character's life is represented entirely on his character sheet, which contains all the relevant stats.

-The process of creating a new character is described in detail in the chapter titled Create a Character.
-This chapter outlines the fundamental characteristics that comprise a character in Phase Six.
+The chapter Create a Character explains exactly how to create a new character.
+This part will deal with the basic characteristics that make up a character in Phase Six.